AI Use Cases/Manufacturing

 ROI & Revenue Impact

 ROI compounds over 12 months because the system's accuracy improves as it learns your operation's specific yield signatures.
 In months 1-3, you capture the quick wins - obvious parameter drifts and material-condition combinations that were already visible to experienced operators but not systematized.
 Months 4-9, the model detects subtle multi-factor interactions (a material lot from Supplier A + humidity above 65% + machine calibration drift = 35% scrap on this SKU) that no individual shift supervisor would have connected.
-By month 12, yield loss becomes largely predictable; your plant shifts from crisis-driven quality work to proactive line tuning, and your shift supervisors spend their time on continuous improvement rather than firefighting.
+By month 12, the target state is yield loss that is largely predictable: a plant that has shifted from crisis-driven quality work to proactive line tuning, with shift supervisors spending their time on continuous improvement rather than firefighting.
 Supply chain and procurement teams use yield predictions to negotiate tighter material specs and supplier SLAs, creating structural cost reductions that persist beyond the AI deployment.

 Target Scope